Subdomains, Addon Domains And Parked Domains

 If you have not set up your domain nameservers correctly, you will get an error message when you try to perform the above tasks …

-Don't forget to set up your DNS servers!
+Don't forget to set up your DNS servers to avoid errors!

 (Don’t forget to set up your DNS servers!)